 Is this possible to extract the unprotected AAC files from Spotify?
 I’m a Spotify Free account holder, and I want to save my favorite songs locally in my computer.
 Is there any way to convert them to unprotected AAC format?

-As the largest platform of online music streaming service, Spotify had more than 100 million active users and about half a billion registered users.
-However, like Apple Music, Spotify also adds DRM protection on the streaming music, which prevents users from extracting the AAC files from Spotify so that the subscribers can't obtain AAC audio from Spotify to play on AAC compatibale player.
-Here this article will briefly introduce Spotify and AAC format, and provide a useful way to strip DRM from Spotify music, and convert them to unprotected AAC format.
+As the largest platform of online music streaming service, Spotify had more than 200 million active users and about half a billion registered users.
+However, like Apple Music, Spotify also adds protection on the streaming music, which prevents users from extracting the AAC files from Spotify so that the subscribers can't play those songs on AAC compatibale player.
+Here this article will briefly introduce Spotify and AAC format, and provide a useful way to convert Spotify music to unprotected AAC format.

 There is a well-designed program that can make it happen.
-Sidify Music Converter for Spotify perfectly helps you convert DRM-ed Spotify music to plain AAC, MP3 or WAV.
-In this way, users can get rid of the restriction of DRM, obtain the DRM-free vesion of Spotify music to enjoy on any of your device offline, such as car players, AAC compatible music player, and iPhone and so on.
-The following is the detailed tutorial about how to extract the AAC file from Spotify.
+NoteBurner Spotify Music Converter perfectly helps you convert Spotify music to plain AAC, MP3 or WAV.
+In this way, users can enjoy any Spotify songs on any of your devices offline, including car players, AAC compatible music player, and iPhone and so on.
+The following is a detailed tutorial about how to extract the AAC file from Spotify.
 Please download this useful tool on your Mac computer first before getting started.

-Please download and then install the latest version of Sidify Music Converter for Spotify.
-To install this Mac software, Mac OS X 10.9 or later is needed.
-After installing, click to launch this powerful DRM Spotify music removal tool.
+Please download and then install the latest version of NoteBurner Spotify Music Converter.
+After that, click to launch this powerful Spotify music converting tool.

 Click the setting button on the top-right interface to set output format, output quality, conversion speed and output path.
-AAC, MP3, WAV is available to choose, Please choose AAC as the output format.
+AAC, MP3, WAV, FLAC are available to choose, Please choose AAC as the output format.

-After the above setting, click "CONVERT" button the start converting Spotify music to AAC format.
+After the above setting, click the "CONVERT" button the start converting Spotify music to AAC format.
 After converting, the output folder will open automatically.
 Or you can click the History button on the top-right interface to find the unprotected AAC format music.
-The converted Spotify music are DRM free, you can enjoy them freely on all of devices that support AAC format as you want.
+Now you can enjoy them freely on all of the devices that support AAC format as you want.

 The free trial version only enables you to convert the first 3 minutes of each song.
 You can buy the full version to unlock this limitation.